Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/characters/Orge-character-reputation.rst

 Reputation
 ----------

-Reputation is a far more interesting indicator than (intrinsic) alignment, as the latter is seldom known outside the character and has little use in interactions: they deal mostly with the appearance rather than with the essence.
+Reputation is a far more interesting indicator than (intrinsic) alignment, as the latter is seldom known outside the character, and has little use in interactions: they deal mostly with the appearance rather than with the essence.

-Reputation corresponds to the alignment of a characters, as *perceived* by third-parties.
-It depends mostly on the character's history, sayings and actings.
+Reputation corresponds to the alignment of a character, as *perceived* by third-parties.
+It depends mostly on the character's history, sayings and actings, and by whom and where it is evaluated.

 Factions